 - All physicians are board-certified internists, infectious diseases fellowship-trained and highly experienced in diagnosing and treating infectious diseases.
 Combined expertise and concurrence with guidelines from the Infectious Diseases Society of America ensures the most comprehensive care possible for patients.

 - Academic medical center environment allows team members to actively participate in clinical trials, research and Infectious Disease Fellowship Training Program.

 Clinic Locations in the Community for Treatment of Infectious Diseases

 You can do a lot to keep yourself healthy and protected from infectious diseases.
-Avoiding germs, eating a balanced diet, getting enough rest, getting vaccinations and living a safe lifestyle are a few of the ways to protect yourself.
-However, if you contract an infectious disease, it's important to seek care form your provider.
+Avoiding germs, eating a balanced diet, getting enough rest and getting vaccinations are a few of the ways to protect yourself.
+However, if you contract an infectious disease, it's important to seek care from your provider.

-Infectious disease can normally be treated at your primary care clinic by your primary care or internal medicine physician.
-However, we also offer specialists in infectious diseases who practice at the following locations.
+Infectious diseases can often be treated at your primary care clinic by your primary care or internal medicine provider.
+We also offer infectious disease specialists at several locations.